01 of 13

 Don't let movies and television give you the wrong idea.
 It's not all sunshine on the beach, no matter where you are in California.
 In early summer — usually in May and June but sometimes extending into July — the coastal marine layer comes ashore and may stay there all day, creating foggy, cloudy conditions.
+To find out more about and what causes June Gloom check out this guide.
 If you want sunshine for your day at the beach, the best times to go are April, August, September, or October.

 Red Tides on Orange County Beaches